Honey3adger/Honey3adger/README.md

 - 📫 How to reach me @ my gmail: joshviberg73@gmail.com.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: i'm buried somewhere in my lines of code.
+- The Truth: I would love to move to peaceful city, buy a farm and never boot a terminal or IDE ever again.
 [![GitHub Streak](https://streak-stats.demolab.com/?user=Honey3adger)](https://git.io/streak-stats)
 <!---
 Honey3adger/Honey3adger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.